What is Bird Flu?

 Treatment

-Given the fact that the predominance of bird flu in humans is sporadic, researchers have not been able to conduct sufficient research in order to develop a cure.
+Given that the predominance of bird flu in humans is sporadic, researchers have not been able to conduct sufficient research to develop a cure.
 Dealing with an outbreak likely requires extensive and rigorous medical trials and tests before an antidote is available.

-According to the Center for Disease Control (CDC), the ideal way to prevent bird flu is to simply avoid exposure to the carriers of this disease.
+According to the Centers for Disease Control (CDC), the ideal way to prevent bird flu is to avoid exposure to the carriers of this disease.
 For example, bird feces are not just limited to poultry farms.
-A lot of birds discharge their waste on roads, buildings, and vehicles.
+Many birds discharge their waste on roads, buildings, and vehicles.
 It is not entirely outlandish to presume that a person could come in direct physical contact with it.

 Discolored chicken legs